refinedmods/refinedmods.github.io/refined-storage/wiki/Using the API.md

-## Adding the dependency

-### For Minecraft 1.18 or later
+## For Minecraft 1.18.2 or later

-Starting from Minecraft 1.18, Refined Storage will no longer publish Maven packages on our own Maven repository.
+Starting from Minecraft 1.18, you can include the Refined Storage API in your development environment from 2 sources:

-We will be moving to GitHub packages.
+- GitHub Packages
+- CreeperHost Maven

+### GitHub packages
 Add following repository to your `build.gradle`:
 ```
 repositories {